-Concerning the general lack of data in the Plan area for assessing the status of the species and the magnitude of the threats it faces, the recommendations of the Plan are articulated around six main objectives:
+Concerning the general lack of data in the Plan area for assessing the status of the species and the magnitude of the threats it faces, but taking bycatch as the most important, the recommendations of the Plan are articulated around six main objectives:

-- a.
+a.
 Involvement of all stakeholders in the implementation of the plan and its evaluation

 - b.
 Mitigation of bycatch

 - c.
 Assessment of the bycatch level

 - d.
 Monitoring the status of the population

 - e.
 Ensuring habitat quality favourable to the conservation of the harbour porpoise